-Pre-Academic Advising – All students in grades 10-12 will hear presentations from their school counselors on course offerings, graduation requirements, and more.
-We will begin with Rising 12th grade students (presentations will be held through English classes), move to Rising 11th grade students (presentations will be held during English classes), and finally meet with current 9th grade students (through HPE 9 classes).
+Pre-Academic Advising – All students in grades 9-11 will hear presentations from their school counselors on course offerings, graduation requirements, and more.
+We will begin with current 10th grade students (presentations will be held through HPE 10 classes), move to current 11th grade students (presentations will be held during English classes), and finally meet with current 9th grade students (through HPE 9 classes).
 Presentations are posted below for any student who would like to review the information again, or for students who may have missed it.

-Academic Advising – Our school counselors will be working individually with students from Jan 20-March 20, ensuring that students are selecting the courses that best meet their diploma requirements, interests, and college/career goals.
-Students will meet virtually with their school counselors through their Social Studies (10th-11th grades) and HPE classes (9th grade).
-We will begin with current 11th grade students (with a targeted window of 1/28/21-2/10/21), then move to 10th (2/16/21-2/24/21) and finally 9th (3/9/21-3/17/21).
-Students should register for their courses in SIS prior to meeting with their school counselor.
-At the meeting, students are encouraged to ask questions and discuss their proposed 2021-2022 class schedule.
+Academic Advising –Our school counselors will be working individually with students from January 10th to March 4th, ensuring that students are selecting the courses that best meet their diploma requirements, interests, and college/career goals.
+Students will meet one-on-one with their school counselors through their HPE 10 classes (1/10-1/14), Social Studies 11 classes (1/27-2/2), HPE 9 classes (2/10-2/16), and ELD 1-2 classes for our ESOL 1-2 students (2/28-3/4).
+Students should have a completed course selection sheet, signed by a parent/guardian, prior to meeting with their school counselor.
+During this one-on-one, students are encouraged to ask questions and discuss their proposed 2022-2023 class schedule.

 Academic Advising Presentations

-- Lewis HS Academic Advising for rising 10th-12th graders
+- Lewis HS Academic Advising for rising 10th and 11th graders

 - Lewis HS Academic Advising for rising 9th graders

 Our course selection sheets represent all courses we offer at John Lewis HS.
 Students should use this sheet to help them investigate courses they are interested in.
 Once a student has selected a course, they should register for it in SIS StudentVue.

 Students may want to read the FCPS Course Catalogue description to better understand the class content, learning outcomes, and pre/co-requisite classes.
 The catalogues are below.